 When this happens, people start to shear their rosemary, which is stressful for the plant and contributes to sections of branches dying.

-For those who don’t like the formal look, pruning rosemary back severely would be a likely choice.
-But, the problem with rosemary is that they often don’t respond well to severe pruning.
+For those who don’t like the formal look, pruning rosemary back severely would be your first impulse.
+But, the problem with rosemary is that they don’t respond well to severe pruning.

 So again, in this case, it’s best to pull out the old rosemary and add a new one, which will provide beauty for several years.

-To avoid having to remove and replace rosemary, allow them plenty of room to grow to their mature size.
+To avoid having to remove and replace rosemary too often, allow them plenty of room to grow to their mature size.

 |Red Yucca (Hesperaloe parviflora)|